-Data Filtering: The process of identifying data based on specified parameters, such as date range, author(s), and/or keyword search terms, often used to segregate data for inclusion or exclusion in the document culling or review workflow.
+Data Filtering: The process of identifying data based on specified parameters, such as date range, author, and/or keyword search terms, often used to segregate data for inclusion or exclusion in the document culling or review workflow.

-Data Formats: The organization of information for display, storage or printing.
-Data is sometimes maintained in certain common formats so that it can be used by various programs, which may only work with data in a particular format, e.g. PDF, HTLM.
+Data Formats: The organization of information for display, storage, or printing.
+Data is sometimes maintained in certain common formats so that it can be used by various programs that may only work with a particular format, e.g. PDF or HTML.
 Also used by parties to refer to production specifications during the exchange of data during discovery.